 A Policy is a formal statement of a principle or a rule which all members of an organization are bound to follow.

-A Procedure tells the members of the organisation how to carry out or implement policy.
+A Procedure tells the members of the organization how to carry out or implement policy.

 Why Do We Need HR policies: